The 10 types of card games

 Solitaire games, also known as Patience, are single-player card games.
 The term Solitaire encompasses a wide variety of card games, with different tableau arrangements and goals.

 In the most popular varieties such as Klondike, Spider, and FreeCell, the goal is to create card sequences and build foundations by suit, following a certain order.
-Other famous types of Solitaire such as Tripeaks and Pyramid have a matching component as the player must pair the cards to discard them from the tableau until none is left.
+Other famous types of Solitaire such as Tripeaks and Golf have a matching component as the player must pair the cards to discard them from the tableau until none is left.

 5. Vying games